I felt compelled to share the great work that one of our customers has recently been performing in the area of sales onboarding.

 Too often the Sales Onboarding process and materials are built and left unchecked.
 There should be a cycle of continuous improvement that is brought about by distilling the approaches taken by top performers – and then systematically encouraging new recruits to adopt them.

-What level of adoption of the complete stack of sales tools do we see amongst new recruits compared to existing?
+What level of adoption of the sales tools do we see amongst new recruits compared to existing?

 To be effective across the whole sales process requires the use of the right sales tools, content and resources at the appropriate time.